khuyentran1401/khuyentran1401.github.io/index.md

 Check out the page for the repo [here](https://khuyentran1401.github.io/machine-learning-articles/).
 Contributions are welcomed.

 # My Collection of Python Data Science Libraries
 I also encountered many data science tools everyday.
-I would like to try them when I need so I want a placeholder for these tools.
+I want to use them when I need so I want a placeholder for these tools.
 I found this [awesome-python-data-science repo](https://github.com/khuyentran1401/awesome-python-data-science/) is the perfect one for that.
 I contributed to this repository so that I could organize the new tools I found as well as learn the tools that others have collected.

 See the collection [here](https://khuyentran1401.github.io/awesome-python-data-science/)